Home | For Faculty | Help | About | Webmaster

 Regional Government and Political Integration in Southwest China, 1949-1954.
 Berkeley: University of California, 1977.

-Grant Chiang Ching-kuo of the ACLS; National Fellowship, Hoover Institution; Woodrow Wilson International Center for Scholars; Smith Richardson Foundation; ommittee on Scholarly Cooperation with the People's Republic of China of the NSF; Research fellowships, Center for Chinese Studies, University of California, Berkeley; Research fellowship, Center for Chinese Studies, University of Michigan
+Chiang Ching-kuo of the American Council of Learned Societies; National Fellowship, Hoover Institution; Woodrow Wilson International Center for Scholars; Smith Richardson Foundation; Committee on Scholarly Cooperation with the People's Republic of China of the National Academy of Science and the Social Science Research Council; Research Fellowship, Center for Chinese Studies, University of California, Berkeley; Research Fellowship, Center for Chinese Studies, University of Michigan

 American Pol.
 Sci.
 Assn.;Assn.for Asian Studies